bertsky/workflow-configuration/README.md

 OUTPUT = EVAL

 # This uses more than 1 input file group and no output file group,
-# which works with the standard recipe as well:
+# which works with the standard recipe as well (but mind the ordering):
 $(OUTPUT): $(INPUT) $(OCR)
 $(OUTPUT): TOOL = ocrd-cor-asv-ann-evaluate

-# Because no file group (directory) is created,
-# we have to declare this target as phony:
-.PHONY: $(OUTPUT)

 # Because the first target in this file was $(BIN),
 # we must override the default goal to be our desired target: